Jake-Shiel/Jake-Shiel/README.md

 Project Management & Operations: My experience at Amazon has equipped me with exceptional project management skills, particularly in logistics and operations management, where I have successfully led teams, optimized processes, and driven performance improvements.

+#### Aspiring to Make an Impact
+I am committed to continuous professional development and am always eager to learn new technologies and methodologies.
+My goal is to transition fully into a data analyst role where I can leverage my skills to make data-driven decisions that have a tangible impact on businesses.
+I am particularly interested in opportunities that allow me to work with experienced professionals and collaborate with like-minded individuals who share my passion for data.

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [jakeshiel33@gmail.com](mailto:jakeshiel33@gmail.com)
 * 🧠  I'm learning Python and R for Data Analysis